Near-critical spanning forests and renormalization: UST and UST limits

-In the framework of uniform spanning trees and their scaling limits, one considers very special elements in $\SS$ (in particular elements $\G$ in $\SS$ with the property that if $(a,b,K) \in \G$, then $K$ is a continuous path from $a$ to $b$, and $(b,a,K) \in \G$).
-A discrete graph embedded in the plane can be encoded by its path ensemble, i.e. by a point $\G$ in the Schramm space such that $\G = \bigcup (a,b, \g)$ where $a,b$ run over all couple of points in the graph and $\g$ runs over all simple (continuous) paths joining $a$ to $b$ in the graph.
-In particular, when $a$ or $b$ does not belong to the graph or if $a$ and $b$ are in different connected components, then there is no triplet of the form $(a,b,\g)$ in the corresponding path ensemble.
+In the framework of uniform spanning trees and their scaling limits, one considers very special elements in $\SS$ (in particular elements $\G$ in $\SS$ with the property that if $(a,b,K) \in \G$, then $K$ is a continuous path from $a$ to $b$, and $(b,a,K) \in \G$ -- furthermore, if $x$ and $y$ lie on this continuous path $K$ and $\omega$ denotes the part of $K$ from $x$ to $y$, then $(x,y,\omega) \in \G$ as well).
+A discrete graph embedded continuously in the plane (in such a way that the edges correspond to actual paths in the plane) can be encoded by its path ensemble, i.e., by a point $\G$ in the Schramm space such that $\G = \bigcup \{ (a,b, \g)\} $ where $a,b$ run over all pairs of points in the continuous embedding of the graph (so that $a$ and $b$ could lie on its ``edges'') and $\g$ runs over all simple (continuous) paths joining $a$ to $b$ in this embedded graph).
+In particular, when $a$ or $b$ does not belong to the embedded graph or if $a$ and $b$ are in different connected components of this embedding, then there is no triplet of the form $(a,b,\g)$ in the corresponding path ensemble.

 The UST on a discrete graph embedded in the plane can then be viewed as a probability measure on $\SS$, and by compactness, it has subsequential limits when one lets the mesh of the lattice go to zero.
-As we shall now recall, this subsequential limit is in fact a limit: From now on and until further notice, $\Omega$ will denote either the entire plane or a simply-connected bounded domain of the plane with $\C^1$ boundary.
-We set $\Omega^\delta$ a simply connected discretization of it at mesh size $\delta$ of the same type as in \cite{LV} (``union of squares'' domain, paragraph 2.1): Fix $\xi \in \Omega$ and consider $A$ the simply connected subset of $\delta \Z^2 \cap \Omega$ containing $\xi$.
-The set $\Omega^{\d}$ is the union of the squares $\{a + x + \mathbf{i} \,y, \;|x| \leq 1/2,\; |y| \leq 1/2 \}$ over $a \in A$ (for instance, when $\Omega$ is the entire plane, just take $\Omega^\d$ to be $\delta \Z^2$).
-Let us consider the UST $\T(\Omega^\d)$ and its path ensemble denoted by $\G^\d(0) \in \SS_\Omega$.
+As we shall now recall, this subsequential limit is in fact a limit.

+From now on and until further notice, $\Omega$ will denote either the entire plane or a simply-connected bounded domain of the plane with $\C^1$ boundary.
+We set $\Omega^\delta$ a simply connected discretization of it at mesh size $\delta$ of the same type as in \cite{LV} (``union of squares'' domain, paragraph 2.1): we first consider the subgraph $A$ of $\delta \Z^2$ whose edges are exactly the edges of $\delta \Z^2$ that are included in $\Omega$.
+We then fix $\xi \in \Omega$ and let $\Omega^{\d}$ be the connected component of $A$ that surround $\xi$.
+The boundary $\partial\Omega^\delta$ of $\Omega^{\d}$ will be the set of vertices of $\Omega^{\d}$ that have a neighbor that does not belong to $\Omega^{\d}$.
+As an illustration of discretizations, when $\Omega$ is the entire plane, we just take $\Omega^\d$ to be $\delta \Z^2$.